Cheltenham (Vic.)

 Population growth drivers in Cheltenham are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of February 2026, the estimated population of the suburb of Cheltenham (Vic.) is around 25,707.
-This represents an increase of 1,715 people since the 2021 Census, which reported a population of 23,992.
-The current population was inferred from AreaSearch's estimate of 25,397 residents following examination of the latest ERP data release by the ABS in June 2024, along with an additional 506 validated new addresses since the Census date.
-This results in a population density ratio of 2,443 persons per square kilometer, placing Cheltenham in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Cheltenham has shown resilient growth patterns with a compound annual growth rate of 1.2%, outperforming the SA4 region.
-Overseas migration contributed approximately 84.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Cheltenham (Vic.) is around 26,278.
+This figure reflects an increase of 2,286 people since the 2021 Census, which reported a population of 23,992.
+The latest estimate of 26,202 by AreaSearch, based on examination of the ABS's ERP data release from June 2025 and validation of new addresses, shows this growth.
+This results in a population density ratio of 2,497 persons per square kilometer, placing Cheltenham in the upper quartile relative to other locations assessed by AreaSearch.
+The suburb's 9.5% growth since the 2021 census exceeds both its SA4 region (8.0%) and the state average, indicating it as a growth leader.
+This growth was primarily driven by overseas migration contributing approximately 84.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and using VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels for areas not covered by ABS data.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb of Cheltenham (Vic.) is expected to grow by 5,729 persons to 2041, reflecting an increase of 21.1% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on these trends and aggregated SA2-level projections, Cheltenham is expected to grow by 5,454 persons to 2041, reflecting a total increase of 20.5% over the 16-year period.

 Frequently Asked Questions - Population